c-omma/commas-icons-for-vsicons/instructions.md

-*note:* I am using VSCode on Linux, on Installed mode.
+*note:* I am using VSCode on Linux, in Installed mode.

 # A step-by-step guide
 on how to build this from scratch, in the inevitable event that I forget how I did any of it in the first place.